 While the focus is on Kubernetes, Docker is also working on improving Docker Swarm with Microsoft Windows authentication and automation capabilities.

 Automated Container Deployment

-Enterprise 3.0 comes with automation tools for product lifecycle management that will facilitate automatic deployment of containers on infrastructure of your choice including leading providers such as VMware, Azure, and AWS.
-Plus you can customize container deployment in a highly scalable manner.
+Enterprise 3.0 comes with automation tools for product lifecycle management that will facilitate the automatic deployment of containers on the infrastructure of your choice, including leading providers such as VMware, Azure, and AWS.
+Plus, you can customize container deployment in a highly scalable manner.

 Security enhancements in 3.0 will help Docker to add more applications to the list of compatible applications for Docker Enterprise.
 If you are planning to use Swarm, then Docker has good news for you. gMSA (Group Managed Service Accounts) support makes it accessible to Windows server applications.
 The access to the Docker Enterprise can be validated using PKI-based authentication for organizations that employ LDAP/AD integration and SAML 2.0 support.

 Well, these are some newly added features of Docker Enterprise 3.0.
 In this release, Docker has primarily focused on high-end automation, the convenience of usage and the ability to build and deploy containerized applications on a wide range of platforms.
 Google GKE, Amazon EKS, and RedHat OpenShift Container are some of the direct competitors of Docker that have also rolled out several updates, giving rise to cut-throat competition in the app container market space.
 With the 3.0 release, it will be interesting to see how Docker will make its mark to stand out against its competition and achieve the potential it has shown glimpses of the last couple of years.